fromzeroedu/from-flask-to-quart-course/manuscript/5 QuartFeed (PostgreSQL DB FriendFeed Clone).md

 Next we'll try a user that doesn't exist.
 If we `POST`, we get into the debugger and see that the query is issued but no row was returned and the proper error is returned.

 Now let's try with a username that does exist, but using the wrong password.
-As we can see, we get a row returned, and if check the username of the row, it matches the one we entered, but the password verify fails, so an error is set.
+As we can see, we get a row returned, and if we  check the username of the row, it matches the one we entered, but the password verify fails, so an error is set.

 Now if we use the right password, we'll see that it gets the row, the password verify passes and the user's sessions are set.
 Perfect!